Introduction to Buckingham's new Mayor

 Short History of the Role

 Cllr.
-Geraldine Collins is the 255th Mayor of Buckingham since 1684.
+Margaret Gateley is the 256th Mayor of Buckingham since 1684.
 Buckingham is a 2,000-year-old town whose first Royal Charter in 1554 from Queen Mary I created an elected role of Bailiff.
 A role that also included Justice of the Peace.
 The second Royal Charter in 1664 from King Charles II made the Bailiff and the Burgesses; Alderman.
 Alderman are now Councillors, but the role of Mayor remains.

 The Mayor's Chaplain

 The Mayor’s Chaplain is Reverend Tim Edworthy and he is the Minister at Buckingham’s Well Street United Church.
 His role is to support the Mayor at civic services and help guide her during her term.

 The Mayor's charities are both local registered charities.

 During the 1980s and 90s it was recognised that there was a need for a meeting place in Buckingham for young people for whom the structured youth clubs and youth organisations had no appeal.

 One group were Christians from the churches in Buckingham who believed that God was very much behind this initiative, and were inspired by the belief that ‘love is an unconditional commitment to an imperfect person’.